natyusha/ShokoRelay.bundle/README.md

 - Fairy Tail (2018)

 #### Assumed Ratings
-If assumed ratings are enabled in the agent settings the tags which will trigger a rating change are listed below:
+If assumed ratings are enabled in the agent settings the tags which will trigger a rating change are in the table below:
 | Tag             | Rating |
 | --------------- | ------ |
 | kodomo          | TV-Y   |